Jump to a section:

 State of Missouri, Department of Health and Human Services, Directories: Directories of Missouri hospitals and other specialty facilities.

-U.S. News and World Report, America’s Best Hospitals: U.S. News reviews hospitals performance in 15 adult specialties, 10 pediatric specialties and 17 surgical procedures and medical conditions affecting millions of people across the country.
+U.S. News and World Report, America’s Best Hospitals: U.S. News reviews hospitals’ performance in 15 adult specialties, 10 pediatric specialties, and 17 surgical procedures and medical conditions affecting millions of people across the country.

 Consumer Financial Protection Bureau, Home Mortgage Disclosure Act (HMDA): Data on mortgages for MSAs going back to 2007.

-Home Price Calculator: Projects what a given house purchased at a point in time would be worth today if it appreciated at the average appreciation rate of all homes in the area, either by state or metro.
+Home Price Calculator: Projects what a house purchased at a previous point in time would be worth today if it appreciated at the average appreciation rate of all homes in the area, either by state or metro.

-HUD SOCDS Building Permits Database: Residential building permits by State, County or CBSA.
+HUD SOCDS Building Permits Database: Residential building permits by State, County, or CBSA.

 NAHB/Wells Fargo Housing Opportunity Index (HOI): Quarterly housing affordability ranking by metro area.

-National Association of Realtors, Housing Statistics: Statistics on home affordability by metro area, county and state.
+National Association of Realtors, Housing Statistics: Statistics on home affordability by metro area, county, and state.

 U.S. Census Bureau, American Housing Survey: The most comprehensive national housing survey in the United States since its inception in 1973, providing current information on the size, composition, and quality of the nation’s housing and measuring changes in our housing stock as it ages.
 The survey provides up-to-date information about the quality and cost of housing in the United States and major metropolitan areas.

-Bureau of Economic Analysis, Personal and Per Capita Income
+Bureau of Economic Analysis, Personal and Per Capita Income by county and metro.

 U.S. Census Bureau, Income Data

-International Trade Administration, Metro Area Export Data: Metro area imports by market, sector or product.
+International Trade Administration, Metro Area Export Data: Metro area imports by market, sector, or product.

-Missouri Foreign Owned Company Directory: Search for internationally owned companies with operations in Missouri by name, city, or country.
+Missouri Foreign-Owned Company Directory: Search for internationally owned companies with operations in Missouri by name, city, or country.

 Google Earth: View satellite imagery, maps, terrain, and 3D buildings for any location.
-Great tool for creating aerial maps.

 Google Maps: Offers aerial, street, and terrain views.
 Also allows you to see traffic around a location.